WowWeeLabs/MiP-BLE-Protocol/README.md

 Using your Bluetooth Framework of choice you can choose to run a callback everytime you receive data using the Receive Data NOTIFY Characteristic.

 _**IMPORTANT**_

+Please note that you can only find the above services once your connected to MiP.
+They will not show up in the broadcast data.

 Sending command bytes is very easy, just send a raw byte according to the value in the table.